Table of Contents Show

 Ancient trails, volcanic eruptions, and petroglyphs are some of the main attractions of Petroglyph National Monument which is based in North-Central New Mexico, near Albuquerque.

-There are staff visitor to always give you directions.
+There are staff visitors to always give you directions.
 If you are a student and you have gone for a guided tour then there is always high rock art for you to discover.
 As far as the scenic beauty of the place is concerned it is simply mind-blowing.

-Ancestral Pueblo people, Spanish and American travelers carved over 2,000 signatures, dates, and petroglyphs in the sandstone.
+Ancestral Pueblo people, and Spanish and American travelers carved over 2,000 signatures, dates, and petroglyphs in the sandstone.